-SickKids leadership asked SickKids' Research Integrity Advisor (who is responsible for reviewing any allegations of scientific misconduct) to investigate the discrepancies.
+SickKids leadership asked SickKids' Research Integrity Advisor (who is responsible for reviewing any allegations of scientific misconduct) to investigate whether data had been falsified or fabricated.

 The investigation by the Research Integrity Advisor noted that there had been errors made in the citation of references in the 1997 meta-analysis and that the total number of subjects had been overstated but found no evidence that data had been fabricated or falsified.
 The Integrity Advisor identified 174,568 subjects across 24 studies - so found the missing citations and subjects.
-He did note however that the "over 200,000" subjects referenced in one part of the Koren paper was an overstatement.
+He did note however that "the over 200,000" subjects referenced in one part of the Koren paper was an overstatement.

-The review by the Research Integrity Advisor did not address the safety or protective effect of antihistamines during pregnancy.
+The review by the Research Integrity Advisor did not address the safety or protective effect of anti histamines during pregnancy in the 2013 study.
 We believe this is a scientific debate based on different interpretations of data.
 To confirm this, we are asking an expert in the field to conduct an independent reanalysis of the original data in the 1997 meta-analysis.